 Step 1 — Pre-lodgement

-Various forms of Council pre-lodgement advice services are available to assist you with your development enquiries.
-We aim to work with you towards a successful outcome as quickly and cost effectively as possible.
+A simple DA process starts with pre-lodgement.
+Our pre-lodgement advice service helps you work towards a successful outcome as quickly and cost-effectively as possible.
 The benefits of pre-lodgement advice include:

-- Agreement on what is required, as well as what is (or is not) possible on the proposed development site.
+- agreement on what is required or possible on the proposed development site

 Step 2 — DA preparation